In the opening scene the security staff of the casino Lupin and Jigen just robbed try to pursue them. Key word being "try".

 Pretty much any scene with Zenigata is this.
 Another special mention goes to when Lupin is injured by a bullet, Zenigata screams this gem:

 "LUPIN!
-Don't you dare go dying before I can arrest you!"
+Don't even think about dying until I arrest you!"

 When Jigen and Goemon carry the phony Lupin and interrupt the wedding, Jigen is wearing vampire fangs for no particular reason.